 - Ground coffee has more surface area that can be oxidized.
 Keeping in its whole bean form for as long as possible metaphorically “locks in” freshness for longer

-- We really love the Fellow Atmos - it sucks out all of the air and is a blast to use
+- We really love the Fellow Atmos - it removes all of the air and is a blast to use.
+The Airscape is also great and comes in various shapes. and sizes.

 - The coffee bag is a canister in its own right.
 To get the most out of it, roll your bag tightly when done and push out any remaining air.
 Our bags have a one-way valve that will aid in this effort.